Getting Involved in Archaeology

 At the Suffolk County Council Archaeological Service we are always happy to hear from prospective volunteers, so please contact us using this form.
 Let us know something about yourself, the kinds of things you are interested in and when you are likely to be available.
 We would prefer it if you were able to give us a block of time or a regular recurring day, so that we can provide you with training and structure your work accordingly, but would be happy to talk about whatever you feel able to offer.

-If you are a GCSE, A' Level or university student and would like to undertake a work experience placement with us we would be very pleased to hear from you.
+If you are a A Level or university student and would like to undertake a work experience placement with us we would be very pleased to hear from you.
 In the past we have hosted placements ranging from a few days to several months, so get in touch and we can talk about the possibilities.

 If you want to get involved in the wider world of archaeology, the main organisation for archaeology in the UK is the Council for British Archaeology (CBA).
 You’ll find loads of information and advice on their webpages about getting involved, training, careers and so on.
 They publish British Archaeology magazine, which is well worth reading, and a Briefing which features details of lots of fieldwork opportunities which come up nationwide.
 There is an East Anglian branch of the CBA, CBA East, which organises meetings and events throughout the region.
 There are a number of online guides to getting started in archaeology, including that hosted by Current Archaeology magazine.